vultr-free-trial-credit/.github/profile/README.md

 If the credit appears automatically without entering a code (which happens when you sign up via a promo link), you do not need to enter a code separately.

-### How the VULTRMATCH Deposit Code Works

-The VULTRMATCH code is the most misunderstood Vultr offer, so it is worth explaining clearly.

-When you deposit $100 into a new Vultr account using this code, Vultr adds another $100 as a credit - giving you $200 total to work with.
-The key detail most people miss is how the credit gets applied: Vultr uses a **50/50 split** on your hourly bills.
-So if you accrue $10 in charges, $5 comes from your promotional credit and $5 from your real deposited funds.
-This means your matched credit and your deposit both last twice as long as either would alone.

-The matched credit expires 12 months after it is issued - which makes this the best long-term option if you plan to actually run projects on Vultr beyond a one-month test.

 ### Other Ways to Get Vultr Discounts